siddhesh2263/chaos-testing/readme.md

 ## Running different scenarios

 We will look at one case which has a combination of multiple faults taking place one after another.
-The total script run time is close to 8 minutes.
-Given this time, I ran Locust for around 10 minutes.
+The total script run time is close to `8 minutes`.
+Given this time, I ran Locust for around `10 minutes`.
 Below is the workflow of the chaos scenario:

 <br>